-Typically, people take castor oil as a laxative, but the oil has some potential benefits for the skin.
+People typically take castor oil as a laxative, but the oil has

-This article will outline what castor oil is and discuss its benefits for the skin.
+This article will outline what castor oil is and discuss its benefits for the skin, as well as how to use it and possible side effects to expect.

 - Castor oil comes from seeds of the ricinus communis plant, which is native to tropical areas of Africa and Asia.

-- Castor oil is typically applied directly to the skin using a cotton ball.
+- It is typically applied directly to the skin using a cotton ball.

 - Castor oil is relatively safe to use, but some people have reported side effects after applying it to their skin.